 Innocence

 Frodo, an embodiment of purity and childlike wonder, begins his adventure with an untainted spirit, untouched by the corrupting forces of the world.
-His innocence was a beacon of hope, a reminder of the goodness that exists in the world despite the reawakening of the forces of evil.
+His innocence was a beacon of hope, a reminder of the goodness in the world despite the reawakening of the forces of evil.
 Throughout his quest, Frodo encountered countless trials that tested his innocence, forcing him to confront the harsh realities of Middle-earth.
-Despite these temptations and perils that surrounded him, Frodo held to his innocence, refusing to succumb to the malevolence of the Ring.
-His unwavering belief in the inherent goodness of others, his compassion, and his ability to see beauty in the simplest of things reinforce the power and significance of innocence.

 Good vs Evil

-The theme of good versus evil is further explored through the characters’ moral choices and personal struggles.
-Frodo Baggins, the Ring-bearer, faces tremendous challenges as he resists the temptations of the Ring and battles against its corrupting influence.
-His unwavering determination and selflessness exemplify the power of goodness and the potential for even the most humble individuals to make a difference.
 Throughout the story, Tolkien emphasizes that the struggle between good and evil is not merely a clash of physical might, but also a battle for the hearts and minds of individuals.
 Characters such as Boromir illustrate the vulnerability of succumbing to the allure of power, while others like Aragorn and Gandalf exemplify the unwavering commitment to righteousness and the greater good.

 The Inevitability of Decline

 This theme is exemplified in the fading glory of the Elves.
-The Middle-earth of The Lord of the Rings is a world on the cusp of a transformation.
-After the events the novel describes, the age of the Elves passed, and the age of Men began.
+The Middle-earth of “The Lord of the Rings” is a world on the cusp of a transformation.
+After the events described in the novel, the age of the Elves passed and the age of Men began.
 A large portion of the story eulogizes this passing age of the Elves.
 Once the dominant and majestic race, they now face the encroaching darkness and the passing of their time.
 The Elves’ dwindling numbers and diminishing power symbolize the fading of an era, reminding readers of the transience of greatness.
-The Elves and their realms have a beauty and grace unmatched by anything else in Middle-earth.
-Though the Elves themselves are immortal, as Galadriel tells us, the destruction of Sauron’s One Ring weakened the Three Elven Rings, forcing the Elves to leave Middle-earth and fade away.
-This later world will be a world without Sauron, but also a world without Lothlórien.

-- Bilbo throws a huge party to mark his eleventy-first (111th) birthday.
+- Bilbo throws a huge party to mark his “eleventy-first” (111th) birthday.
 He plans to depart from the Shire in style, so he puts on the One Ring and vanishes.

 - Bilbo passes the Ring to Frodo, and Frodo accepts the burden.
 Gandalf suspects that it was the One Ring.